1kevgriff/kevgriffin.v4/blog/2022-12-07 Building Windows Services in dotnet 7.md

 Creating Windows Services was a lot of work back then, and it was one of those processes you spent days perfecting, and then NEVER TOUCHED AGAIN.
 It becomes lost knowledge immediately after you're done.

-## Why do we still care about Window Services?
+## Why do we still care about WindowsServices?

 You'd imagine that everything today was moving to the cloud, so Windows Services should be a thing of the past?
 Well, not really.
 There are still plenty of reasons to build a Windows Service.